 What We Do

 The Legislature created the Washington Student Achievement Council (WSAC) is a nine-member council supported by a cabinet-level state agency.
 By statute, the Council provides strategic planning, oversight, advocacy, and programs to support increased student success and higher levels of educational attainment in Washington.

 Strategic planning, oversight, and advocacy:

-- Connect and align work of educational programs, schools, and institutions to support student transitions from secondary and postsecondary education to the workforce.
+- Connect and align the work of educational programs, schools, and institutions to support student transitions from secondary and postsecondary education to the workforce.

 - Facilitate analysis and research to increase educational attainment and system development.